manni8436/MS3-Project/README.md

 3. Here you can either Clone or Download the repository.
 4. You should close the repository using HTTPS, clicking on the icon to copy the link.
 5. Open Git Bash.
-6. Change the current working directory to the new locaiton, where you want the cloned directory to be.
+6. Change the current working directory to the new location, where you want the cloned directory to be.
-7. Type git clone and then paste the URL you copied in step 4.
+7. Type `git clone` and then paste the URL you copied in step 4.
 8. Press Enter, and your local clone will be created.

 [Back To Top](#for-the-love-of-food)